 However, that verification took hours and caused extreme anxiety to the people affected.

 Attorney Elba Rochas said there were as many as six DACA recipients being held at the Falfurrias checkpoint after they were detained on their way to Corpus Christi.
 She received a phone call from a family member of one of the DACA recipients at 10:30 a.m.
 This person, who has no criminal history, had been detained since 8:30 a.m.

 The attorney and family members of the detained contacted U.S. Representative Vicente Gonzales and other elected officials seeking help.

-All persons, including citizens, can be questioned, about their legal status and required to subject themselves to a search of their persons and possessions.
+All people, including citizens, can be questioned about their legal status and required to subject themselves to a search of their person and possessions.

-Especially immigrants should stay away from border areas.
-If you need to get close to the border and/or cross a checkpoint make sure you carry identification and DACA documents if you are a beneficiary of the program.
-Have handy the cell phone number of your attorney and avoid putting yourself in compromising situations like alcohol consumption, drinking and driving, drugs and drug paraphernalia possession and possession of weapons including knives.
+Immigrants especially should stay away from border areas.
+If you need to get close to the border and/or cross a checkpoint, make sure you carry identification and DACA documents if you are a beneficiary of the program.
+Have the cell phone number of your attorney handy.
+Avoid putting yourself in compromising situations by consuming alcohol, drinking and driving, using drugs, possessing drug paraphernalia, and carrying weapons including knives.

 People who are undocumented with no valid DACA or TPS should completely avoid checkpoints.